"...that light shall prevail over darkness..."

 Our Ophthalmologist - Dr. Jeannette M.A. da Silva Curiel, B.Sc, DVM, Diplomate ACVO

-Our Intern - Dr. Ruby Goldenberg, B.S., DVM
+Our Resident - Dr. Ruby Goldenberg, B.S., DVM

 Back to Top